SAP-samples/btp-developer-guide-cap/documentation/saas/cap-mtx/enable-mtx/4-test-tenants-mtx.md

 <img src="../../images/tenant1.png"/>

-This shows that the tenant issolation is working properly.
+This shows that the tenant isolation is working properly.